 The first thing most people worry about when they have minor rectal bleeding is that they have a cancer.
 Of course, colon cancer is what I worry most about, too.
 But it’s the cause of rectal bleeding only 1 to 2 percent of the time.
 Two problems are usually responsible for blood on the paper, … Read More

-Just the thought of a fecal transplant – of transplanting fecal matter from one person into another – may make a lot of people think, “ick.”
+By Bret Lashner, MD Just the thought of a fecal transplant – of transplanting fecal matter from one person into another – may make a lot of people think, “ick.”
 It’s an uncomfortable idea.
 But consider that a fecal microbiota transplant can help people with stubborn, unhealthy gut flora.
-These are people struggling with recurring Clostridium difficile infections with … Read More
+These are people struggling with recurring … Read More

-Here’s a sad, frustrating truth: We could save countless lives from cancer if we simply found the disease earlier.
+By Brian Bolwell, MD Here’s a sad, frustrating truth: We could save countless lives from cancer if we simply found the disease earlier.
 Take colon cancer, for example.
 Polyps take as long as 10 years to turn into cancer.
 Finding them early can literally prevent the disease from developing.
-For example, one recent study noted that colonoscopies could prevent … Read More
+For example, one recent study noted … Read More

 The screening guidelines for colorectal cancer are pretty much one size fits all.
 They recommend that everyone seek screening at the age of 50.
 But a new tool allows doctors to predict an individual’s risk of developing colorectal cancer.
 This can help doctors decide when screenings are necessary for each of their patients.
 Brian J. Wells, MD, PhD, of the Department … Read More